arnesh2212/FoundationalModel/README.md

 # GSOC 2024 - DeepLense

-This Repository contains the solutions for the tasks for the project - Superresolution for Strong Gravitational Lensing
+This Repository contains the solutions for the tasks DeepLense

 ## This repository contains solutions for Task 1, 3A, 3B, 4, 6A and 6B